Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has played 11 games, with five wins against the spread.
+- Georgia Southern has five wins against the spread in 11 games this year.

-- Georgia Southern has gone over the point total in 50% of its opportunities this season (five times in 10 games with a set point total).
+- Georgia Southern's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- When Georgia Southern scores more than 20.4 points, it is 3-0 against the spread and 3-1 overall.
+- Georgia Southern is 3-0 against the spread and 3-1 overall when the team records more than 20.4 points.

-- The Eagles have turned the ball over 16 times, four fewer times than the Mountaineers have forced turnovers (20).
+- The Eagles have 16 giveaways this season, while the Mountaineers have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.